Luv (film): Plot

-As Milt and Linda start to settle down as a couple, she quickly realizes that he has an addiction to selling household items and junk for a quick buck, something that she is strongly against.
-She immediately dumps him, which causes Milt to want Ellen back when he realizes how much he truly loves her.
-She admits that she doesn't really love Harry as much as she thought, as his bizarre day-to-day activities get to her.
-Milt and Ellen plot to get back together and convince Harry to divorce her but he loves her and sets out to prove it by getting a job as an elevator operator in a shopping mall.
+Milt, who has been left with little resources in the divorce settlement, quickly marries Linda and they settle down as a couple in a comparably smaller apartment.
+Linda has quit her fitness work, and has been content to stay at home and lounge, forcing Milt to be the sole provider.
+To sustain their standard of living, Milt sells some of their household items to previous clients of his part-time junk business for a quick buck.
+Linda immediately dumps him, which causes Milt to be further economically decimated, and wanting Ellen back when he realizes how much he truly loves her.
+Ellen admits in turn that she doesn't really love Harry as much as she thought, as his bizarre day-to-day activities get to her.
+Milt and Ellen plot to get back together and convince Harry to divorce her, but in desperation to keep their new marriage intact, Harry agrees to get a job as an elevator operator in a department store, to prove he can be an equal partner in their home.